Skip to Main Content

 A homepage is the first or introductory page of a Web site (NISO Z39.29).

 To cite a component of a Web site, such as a specific page or pages, first determine whether or not the component can stand alone and be cited separately.
+Most web citations will be of "part of a website".
 A book or other monograph, a journal, or a database on a Web site should be cited according to the instructions for the particular type of format.
 If in doubt about the status of a component, cite it separately using the instructions in the appropriate chapter.

 Material Type Reference List Example (based on Citing Medicine 2nd edition)